 The sale of lands within the conservation reserve is not permitted as per the OLL LUS (MNR, 1999).
 Existing authorized trails can continue to be used and maintained, unless there are significant demonstrated conflicts.
 New trails will only be allowed if a Test of Compatibility is passed.
 Any new trail development will require an amendment to the SCI.
 The cutting of trees for non-commercial purposes (e.g. fuelwood) is not permitted except as required for approved development activity (e.g. trail, viewing site, etc.).
-Existing roads may continue but new roads will not be permitted except when necessary for resource extraction.
-These roads will be permitted under the Class Environmental Assessment Act (Ontario Parks, 2004).
+New roads for resource extraction may be permitted under the Class Environmental Assessment Act (Ontario Parks, 2004).

 There are no other forms of tenure in the conservation reserve other than legal agreements with registered trappers, and bear management area operators.
-The construction of new trap cabins will not be permitted; however, existing cabins will be allowed to continue (LUS MNR, 1999).
+The construction of new trap cabins will not be permitted; however, existing cabins will be allowed to continue (MNR, 1999).